 BUSINESS VISA (max.
 2 months)

-To apply for a business visa (valid for a maximum of 2 months) for Argentina, the following original documents must be presented (applications can be made at an Argentine consulate):
+Nationals of other countries who require a business visa for their stay in Argentina (valid for a maximum of 2 months) must present the following original documents with their application (the visa may be applied for at any Argentine consulate):

 - Passport (valid for at least 6 months beyond the planned duration of stay and at least 2 pages in blank)